evgongora/2024-PSE-Core-Program/Week 1/week1_answers.md

 What is a hash function and what are its primary uses in cryptography?

+Hashing function process it to take an input and return a fixed-size string of bytes, it's irreversible so you can't use the hash value to retrieve the original data.
+SHA-256 and Poseidon are popular cryptographic hash functions.

 How does the SHA-256 hashing algorithm function, in simple terms?

+Is a cryptographic algorithm where the input data is processed through a mathematical function, resulting in a distinct output hash.
+It generates a fixed-size 256-bit (32 byte) hash.
+This algorithm divides the input into blocks of 512 bits, each processed in 64 rounds of operations.

 What is the Poseidon hash function and why is it particularly useful in ZKPs?

+It's a hash function based in the Hades Strategy [GLR+20], a mixture of full nonlinear and partial nonlinear rounds, made with a sponge hash construction.
+It's less expensice and are designed to be very efficent as algebraic circuits.